polterguy/aista-jekyll/README.md

 author: john doe
 ---

-Bananas are _cool_ because the can be eaten.
+Bananas are _cool_ because they can be eaten.
 ```

 If you do the above, you can go to your site with the relative URL of `/blog/` to see a list of your blogs.